China gears up to weaponise rare earths in trade war

 Editorials in the Global Times and Shanghai Securities News took similar tacks in their Wednesday editions.

 The nation's producers have rallied hard in recent weeks on the view that rare earths could be an ace in the trade war.
-President Xi Jinping visited a plant earlier this month, accompanied by his chief trade negotiator with the US, fueling speculation that the strategic materials could be weaponised in China's tit-for-tat with the US.
+President Xi Jinping visited a rare earths facility earlier this month, accompanied by his chief US trade negotiator, fuelling speculation that the strategic materials could be weaponised in China's tit-for-tat with the US on trade.

 Rare earths have already featured in the trade dispute.
-The Asian country raised tariffs to 25 per cent from 10 per cent on imports from America's sole producer, while the US excluded the elements from its own list of prospective tariffs on roughly US$300 billion worth of Chinese goods to be targeted in its next wave of measures.
+The Asian country raised tariffs to 25 per cent from 10 per cent on imports from America's sole producer, while the US excluded rare earths from its own list of prospective tariffs on roughly US$300 billion worth of Chinese goods to be targeted in its next wave of measures.

-The US relies on China, the leading global supplier, for about 80 per cent of its rare earths, which are used in a host of applications from smartphones to electric vehicles to military gear.
-Rare earths, which include elements such as neodymium, used in magnets, and ytrrium for electronics, are relatively abundant in the earth's crust, but mine-able concentrations are less common than other ores.
+The US relies on China, the dominant global supplier, for about 80 per cent of its rare earths, which are used in a host of applications from smartphones to electric vehicles to military gear.
+Rare earths are relatively abundant in the earth's crust, but mine-able concentrations are less common than other ores.

-China's rare earth market is dominated by a handful of producers including China Northern Rare Earth Group, Minmetals Rare Earth, Xiamen Tungsten and Chinalco Rare Earth & Metals.

 In December 2017, US President Donald Trump signed an executive order to reduce the country's dependence on external sources of critical minerals, including rare earths, which was aimed at reducing US vulnerability to supply disruptions.